 The convection zone (also known as the convective region) is the outermost layer of the sun's interior.
-It extends from about 125,000 miles (200,000 km) deep up to the visible surface or the sun's atmosphere.
+It extends from about 125,000 miles (200,000 km) deep up to the visible surface or the sun's atmosphere, according to NASA.
 The temperature drops below 3.5 million degrees F (2 million degrees C) in the convective zone, where hot plasma bubbles up toward the surface.

 Abundance of elements

 Astronomers who have studied the composition of the sun have catalogued 67 chemical elements in the sun.
 There may be more, but in amounts too small for instruments to detect.
-Here is a table of the 10 most common elements in the sun:
+Here is a table of the 10 most common elements in the sun, according to NASA Goddard Space Flight Center:

 of total number